 All of us sweat.
 Any trip on public transportation in the summer will reveal this reality.

-As will any moderately exerting bout of exercise you engage in.
 But while there are normal variations in the amount of sweat people produce, some of us — about 4.8% of the population, according to one study — suffer from a condition called hyperhidrosis, or “excessive sweating.”

 Hyperhidrosis isn’t just your average physical response to being overheated.
 It involves sweating noticeably more than others and sweating in situations where you’re not even physically hot — think: calmly sitting or standing in a cool room.
 Not surprisingly, hyperhidrosis can cause discomfort, embarrassment and interfere with people’s’ professional, social and romantic lives.

-Lance H. Brown, M.D., a surgical and cosmetic dermatologist as well as a Mohs micrographic skin cancer surgeon based in New York City and East Hampton, explained that sweat is our body’s way of controlling body temperature by promoting heat loss through evaporation.
+Lance H. Brown, M.D., a surgical and cosmetic dermatologist, as well as a Mohs micrographic skin cancer surgeon based in New York City and East Hampton, explained that sweat is our body’s way of controlling body temperature by promoting heat loss through evaporation.